 GERARD SCHWARZ – Conductor

-Internationally recognized for his moving performances, innovative programming and extensive catalog of recordings, American conductor Gerard Schwarz serves as Music Director of the All-Star Orchestra, an ensemble of top musicians from America’s leading orchestras featured in a new television series that aired throughout the United States on public television and worldwide by internet streaming and is the basis for their Khan Academy education platform that has already reached over 6 million students.
+Internationally recognized for his moving performances, innovative programming and extensive catalog of recordings, American conductor Gerard Schwarz serves as Music Director of the All-Star Orchestra, an ensemble of top musicians from America’s leading orchestras featured in twelve television programs that have aired throughout the United States on public television, worldwide by internet streaming and is the basis for their Khan Academy education platform that has already reached over 6 million students.
 September 2017 sees the release of two further episodes.
-As in popular sports, Schwarz created an “all-star” team of top musical athletes for an eight episode Season 1 created to encourage a greater understanding and enjoyment of classical music.
-The season is now released by Naxos as a four DVD set and has been awarded three Emmy Awards and the Deems Taylor Television Broadcast Award from ASCAP.
-The next 4 programs will be aired and released on DVD during the 15/16 season.
+As in popular sports, Schwarz created an “all-star” team of top musical athletes to encourage a greater understanding and enjoyment of classical music.
+All programs are now released by Naxos and have been awarded six Emmy Awards and the Deems Taylor Television Broadcast Award from ASCAP.
 Schwarz is also Music Director of the Eastern Music Festival in North Carolina where he celebrated his 10th Anniversary season in the summer of 2017, Music Director of the Mozart Orchestra of New York, and is Conductor Laureate of the Seattle Symphony.
 The conductor is a renowned interpreter of 19th century German, Austrian and Russian repertoire, in addition to his noted work with contemporary American composers.
 His book “Behind the Baton” was released by Amadeus Press in March 2017.

 With more than 300 world premieres to his credit, Schwarz has always felt strongly about commissioning and performing new music.
-As Music Director of the Eastern Music Festival, he has developed its focus on contemporary music.
-A new initiative with the Eastern Music Festival and the Bonnie McElveen Hunter Commissioning Project that has thus far commissioned works by John Coriglian, Richard Danielpour, Andre Previn and Lowell Lieberman.
-In all, Ms. McElveen-Hunter has committed to ten new works from American composers to the festival over a period of ten years.
-Richard Danielpour’s A Prayer for Our Time was featured in summer of 2013 and John Corigliano’s work for violin and orchestra will be performed in 2014.
+As Music Director of the Eastern Music Festival he initiated the Bonnie McElveen-Hunter Commissioning Project that has thus far commissioned works by John Coriglian, Richard Danielpour, Andre Previn and Lowell Lieberman.
+In all, Ms. McElveen-Hunter has committed to ten new works from American composers.
 During Schwarz’s tenure with the festival, he has expanded audiences to the largest in its history, incorporated a composer in residence program, developed three new concert series and added new educational initiatives.
 The Festival Orchestra has also recorded a critically praised recording of the music of Alan Hovhaness for Naxos.
-The festival is one of the USA’s foremost training programs for young musicians, brings together world-renowned artists and exceptionally gifted young musicians from across the United States.
+The festival is one of the USA’s foremost training programs for young musicians, bringing together world-renowned artists and exceptionally gifted young musicians from across the United States.

-A prolific recording artist, Schwarz’s total discography numbers over 350 on labels such as Naxos, Delos, EMI, Koch, New World, Nonesuch, Reference Recording, RLPO Classics, Columbia/Sony and RCA.
+A prolific recording artist, Schwarz’s total discography numbers over 350 on labels such as Naxos, Delos, EMI, Koch, New World, Nonesuch, Reference Recording, RLPO Live, Columbia/Sony and RCA.
 In September 2017 a 30 CD boxed set of previously unreleased and limited release works spanning his entire recording career will be released by Naxos.
 His pioneering cycles of American symphonists such as William Schuman, David Diamond and Howard Hanson have received high critical praise, as have his acclaimed series of Stravinsky ballets, symphony cycles of Robert Schumann, Gustav Mahler and Dmitri Shostakovich as well as orchestral works of Richard Wagner, Richard Strauss and Rimsky-Korsakov.
 More than 50 discs featuring Gerard Schwarz and the Seattle Symphony – with works by 54 composers ranging from the Baroque to contemporary periods – were released in the last two years on Naxos, Delos, Artek and Brilliance Audio.
 Representing the breadth and depth of the conductor’s vast repertoire, the recordings vary in genre, including major 20th century ballets by composers Stravinsky, Strauss, Bartók, Ravel and Prokofiev, as well as multi-disc cycles of works by Schumann, Strauss, Wagner and Stravinsky.
 Schwarz’s dedication to the promotion of American music is also represented with recordings featuring the works of 26 American composers.
 The Hanson cycle, first released on Delos, was a mainstay on Billboard’s classical music best-selling list for 41 weeks, including six weeks at number three; earned GRAMMY nominations and was named 1989 Record of the Year by Stereo Review.
 The new Russian series on Naxos has been acclaimed as “a high point in the extensive Schwarz/Seattle discography” (Classics Today), “very fine” (The Guardian) and “a powerhouse in Russian Romantic repertoire” (Music Web International).
 In addition to his numerous recordings with the Seattle Symphony, he has also recorded with the Berlin Radio Symphony, Czech Philharmonic, English Chamber Orchestra, Juilliard Orchestra, London Symphony, Los Angeles Chamber Symphony, New York Chamber Symphony, Orchestre National de France, Philadelphia Orchestra, Royal Liverpool Philharmonic, Tokyo Philharmonic and Eastern Music Festival.
 His most recent release is of Rimsky-Korsakov’s 1st and 3rd Symphonies with the Berlin Radio Symphony Orchestra.

 A sought-after guest conductor, Schwarz has led the most renowned orchestras throughout the world.
 He is also known for his operatic performances in addition to his concert work, having appeared with the Juilliard Opera, Kirov Opera, Mostly Mozart Festival, San Francisco Opera, Seattle Opera – where he has led 21 productions – and Washington National Opera conducting the operas of Wagner, Janáček, Strauss, Mozart, Bizet, Weber, Debussy, Bartók, Stravinsky, Beethoven and Gluck.

-Born in America to Viennese parents, Schwarz began studying music at age five and soon focused on the trumpet.
+Born in America to Viennese parents, Schwarz began studying music at the age of five and soon focused on the trumpet.
 A graduate of both New York City’s High School of Performing Arts and The Juilliard School, he joined the New York Philharmonic in 1972 as co-principal trumpet, a position he held until 1977.
 Schwarz’s numerous previous positions include Music Director of New York’s Mostly Mozart Festival, where he presided over sold-out houses, developed the orchestra’s international touring, maintained a nine year residency in Japan, considerably expanded its Mozart repertoire and through its televised Live from Lincoln Center appearances earned several Emmy nominations.
-His tenure as Music Director of the Royal Liverpool Philharmonic Orchestra initiated the long-standing partnership between the orchestra and Classic FM, expanded recordings on the RLPO Live label, initiated a new partnership with Avie records, created the enormously popular Sunday matinee Musically Speaking concert series which remains the orchestra’s fastest growing audience to this day, led highly acclaimed tours to Spain and Prague and brought the orchestra to National Television in BBC Proms broadcasts.
+His tenure as Music Director of the Royal Liverpool Philharmonic Orchestra initiated the long-standing partnership between the orchestra and Classic FM, expanded recordings on the RLPO Live label, initiated a new partnership with Avie records, created the enormously popular Sunday matinee Musically Speaking concert series,led highly acclaimed tours to Spain and Prague and brought the orchestra to National Television in BBC Proms broadcasts.
 As Music Director of the Los Angeles Chamber Orchestra and New York Chamber Symphony he expanded concert series and audiences, made award-winning recordings and championed new works.
 In addition he served as Artistic Advisor to the Tokyo Philharmonic.

 In his nearly five decades as a respected classical musician and conductor, Schwarz has received hundreds of honors and accolades.
-Over the years, he has received four EMMY Awards, 13 GRAMMY nominations, seven ASCAP Awards and numerous Stereo Review and Ovation Awards.
+Over the years, he has received six EMMY Awards, 14 GRAMMY nominations, eight ASCAP Awards and numerous Stereo Review and Ovation Awards.
 He holds the Ditson Conductor’s Award from Columbia University, was the first American named Conductor of the Year by Musical America and has received numerous honorary doctorates, including from his alma mater, The Juilliard School.
 In 2002 the American Society of Composers, Authors and Publishers honored Schwarz with its Concert Music Award and in 2003 the National Academy of Recording Arts & Sciences gave Schwarz its first “IMPACT” lifetime achievement award.
-Active in music advocacy on a national and state level, he served on the National Council of the Arts and is currently Chairman of the Board of Young Musicians Excelling, an organization in Washington State which supports music education in the Pacific Northwest.
-Most recently, the City of Seattle recognized his outstanding achievements by naming the street alongside the Benaroya Hall “Gerard Schwarz Place” and the State of Washington gave him the honorary title of “General” for his extraordinary contributions as an artist and citizen.
+Active in music advocacy on a national and state level, he served on the National Council of the Arts and is Honorary Chairman of the Board of Young Musicians Excelling, an organization in Washington State which supports music education in the Pacific Northwest.
+The City of Seattle recognized his outstanding achievements by naming the street alongside the Benaroya Hall “Gerard Schwarz Place” and the State of Washington gave him the honorary title of “General” for his extraordinary contributions as an artist and citizen.